nianeyna/ao3downloader/README.md

         - Using the option to generate the log visualization file is fine
         - If you don't care about keeping track of the last page you were on, you can do whatever you wish with log.jsonl
     - Pinboard bookmarks are not paginated in the same way, so this will not work if you are downloading bookmarks from pinboard.
+- When checking for incomplete fics, the code makes certain assumptions about how fic files are formatted.
+I have tried to make this logic as flexible as possible, but there is still some possibility that not all incomplete fics will be properly identified by the updater, especially if the files are old (since ao3 may have made changes to how they format fics for download over time) or have been edited.
 - **IMPORTANT**: some of your input choices are saved in settings.json.
 In some cases you will not be able to change these choices unless you clear your settings by deleting settings.json (or editing it, if you are comfortable with json).
 In addition, please note that saved settings include passwords and keys and are saved in plain text. **Use appropriate caution with this file.**

 ## Troubleshooting